nymea/nymea-wiki/Beaglebone-Black.md

 [Installation of Ubuntu Trusty 14.04 LTS on the BeagleBone Black](http://www.armhf.com/boards/beaglebone-black/bbb-sd-install/)

 ### Install Ubuntu to eMMC (internal flash drive)
 Once you have installed Ubuntu Trusty 14.04 LTS on your microSD you can connect the network cable and power on the Beaglebone Black.
-This description works theoreticaly with eny other distribution (not tested).
+This description works theoretically with any other distribution (not tested).

 1. Finding the Beaglebone Black in the network.
 Assuming the router has the ip `192.168.1.1` you can use `nmap` for discovering your device: